 What are the reasons that some young people turn to knife crime?

 Generally young people do not trust the police to protect them, therefore to protect themselves they carry a knife, which ends up in them using it if they get in a situation of conflict.
 Young people also feel that other people are carrying knives and they would rather be a perpetrator than a victim because they are simply trying to survive the environment that they are living in.
 Gang initiation is also another reason why young people are turning to knife crime.
 Additionally, sometimes young people associate with the wrong people and then they find themselves in a situation that they feel they cannot leave.
 For example young people in some cases are being exploited they are told ‘’you stab this person or you will be stabbed.’’
-Young people have told me that they do not value their own life, therefore they do not value the lives of others.
-I conducted a survey at a pupil referral unit (this is where excluded children are educated).
-I was shocked to find that 100% of the participants said that they would rather be feared by all than loved by all.
-I think this mindset is a big factor why young people are turning to knife crime.
+Young people have told us that they do not value their own life, therefore they do not value the lives of others.
+We conducted a survey at a pupil referral unit (this is where excluded children are educated).
+We were shocked to find that 100% of the participants said that they would rather be feared by all than loved by all.
+We think this mindset is one of the main reasons why young people are turning to knife crime.

-I believe that focusing on reducing exclusions in schools is also a solution to knife crime.
-According to the Mayor’s Office for Policing and Crime “ Certain groups of young people such as those who have been permanently excluded show a greater risk of being exposed to knife crime and gangs.”
-Furthermore, research conducted by children’s charity Barnardo’s and the All-Party Parliamentary Group on Knife Crime found that “86% of parents in the capital are worried that excluded children are most at risk of being involved in knife crime and serious youth violence than those in mainstream schools.”
+We believe that focusing on reducing exclusions in schools is also a solution.
+According to the Mayor’s Office for Policing and Crime “ certain groups of young people such as those who have been permanently excluded show a greater risk of being exposed to knife crime and gangs.”
+Also, research conducted by children’s charity Barnardo’s and the All-Party Parliamentary Group on Knife Crime found that “86% of parents in the capital are worried that excluded children are most at risk of being involved in knife crime and serious youth violence than those in mainstream schools.”
 This is one of the reasons why Say It With Your Chest focuses on reducing the rates of exclusions.
 However, more awareness needs to be raised regarding lowering exclusions being one of the possible solutions to knife crime.

 Nelson Mandela famously stated “ education is the most powerful weapon which you can use to change the world.”
 With this in mind, education is also a possible solution to knife crime.
 Those who work with young people need to be educated to spot the signs of potential involvement in youth violence so early intervention help can be given, the young people need to be educated regarding the risks of knife crime and alternative routes that they can choose instead and policy makers need to be educated regarding what will actually work.